 What is Anorexia Nervosa or Eating Disorder?

-Anorexia Nervosa or simply anorexia is an eating disorder, characterised by an intense fear of gaining weight.
+Anorexia Nervosa is an eating disorder, characterised by an intense fear of gaining weight.
 It is more prevalent among women and teens or young adults.
-The individual has a distorted idea of body shape and weight, has abnormal eating patterns and low self-esteem.
+The individual has a distorted idea of body shape, and weight has abnormal eating patterns and low self-esteem.

 There are two common types of anorexia: